 If you’re wondering how to run a successful hair salon, don’t run after the new faces.
 Stick with the folks you’ve got.
 It’s cheaper and a surefire win.

-Your salon’s not just for haircuts, hair extensions, or blowouts.
+Your hair salon’s not just for haircuts, hair extensions, or blowouts.
 It’s a place for customers to feel special.
 Not just look special, but feel special.

-Get your stylists to hand out “see you next time” cards after each service.
+Get your hair stylists to hand out “see you next time” cards after each service.
 Keep the chat going with your customers.
 Drop a call after a service to make sure they’re happy.
 Mail out “we value you” postcards with sweet deals for the next visit.
 Roll out a loyal guest program that rewards regulars for their visits and buys.

 6. Find the Best Fit and Boost Your Squad